d-krupke/cpsat-primer/README.md

         self.model.maximize(self._knapsack_a.packed_value() + self._knapsack_b.packed_value())
 ```

+> [!WARNING]
+>
+> Do not create such a container class for simple models where the container
+> would only wrap a list or a dictionary without adding any additional
+> functionality.
+In such cases, directly using the list or dictionary is
+> preferable, as it is more concise and easier to understand.
+The same is true
+> for individual variables that do not need a container at all.

 ### Lazy Variable Construction

 In models with numerous auxiliary variables, often only a subset is actually